Web Analytics

 does the cervix move during your period?

-Yes, it does.
-During menstruation, the cervix sits lower and opens slightly to allow menstrual flow.
-It rises again after your period as your body approaches ovulation.
+Yes.
+During menstruation, the cervix typically sits lower in the vaginal canal and opens slightly to allow menstrual fluid to pass.

 how to check your cervix

-Learning how to check your cervix can help with cycle tracking and product placement for things like menstrual discs.
+Learning how to check your cervix can help with understanding your cycle and may also assist with correct placement of internal period products such as menstrual discs.

 before you check your cervix

-- Relax and take your time; the cervix is sensitive.
+3. Relax and take your time.
+The cervix can be sensitive.

 step-by-step guide to checking your cervix